-- 2.1 We reaffirm our obligations and commitments under applicable international law, including International Humanitarian Law and International Human Rights Law, including our obligation to hold accountable those responsible for violations, and our commitment to end impunity. - 2.2 Existing International Humanitarian Law provides the legal framework to regulate the conduct of armed conflict, and is applicable to the use of explosive weapons in all operating environments, and to all parties to an armed conflict, including both State and non-State armed groups.
-We stress the importance of full compliance with International Humanitarian Law as a means to protect civilians and civilian objects and to avoid, and in any event minimize, civilian harm when conducting hostilities, in particular within populated areas. - 2.3 We recall the obligations on all parties to armed conflict to comply with International Humanitarian Law under all circumstances, including when conducting hostilities in populated areas, and recall in particular the obligation to distinguish between combatants and civilians as well as between civilian objects and military objectives, and to direct operations only against military objectives; the prohibitions against indiscriminate and disproportionate attacks; and the obligation to take all feasible precautions in attack and against the effects of attacks.
-We also recall the obligation under International Humanitarian Law to provide civilians with general protection against dangers arising from military operations, and to allow and facilitate rapid and unimpeded passage of humanitarian relief for civilians in need. - 2.4 We condemn tactics designed to exploit the proximity of civilians or civilian objects to military objectives in populated areas, as well as the use of improvised explosive devices directed against civilian or civilian objects, and other violations of International Humanitarian Law, including by non-State armed groups, which further exacerbate the risks to civilians and are of grave concern. - 2.5 We welcome the work of United Nations Security Council to strengthen the protection of civilians during armed conflict and to strengthen compliance with International Humanitarian Law, and recall to that end UNSC Resolutions on the protection of civilians in armed conflicts.
+- 2.1 We reaffirm our obligations and commitments under applicable international law, including International Humanitarian Law and International Human Rights Law, including and our obligation responsibilities to hold accountable those responsible for violations, and our commitment to end impunity. - 2.2 Existing International Humanitarian Law provides the legal framework to regulate the conduct of armed conflict, and is applicable to the use of explosive weapons in all operating environments, and to all parties to an armed conflict, including both State and non-State armed groups.
+We stress the importance of full compliance with International Humanitarian Law as a means to protect civilians and civilian objects and to avoid, and in any event minimize, civilian harm in the context of armed conflict when conducting hostilities, in particular within populated areas. - 2.3 We recall the obligations on all parties to armed conflict to comply with International Humanitarian Law under all circumstances, including in the context of armed conflict when conducting hostilities in populated areas, and recall in particular the obligation to distinguish between combatants and civilians as well as between civilian objects and military objectives, and to direct operations attacks only against military objectives; the prohibitions against indiscriminate and disproportionate attacks; and the obligation to take all feasible precautions in attack and against the effects of attacks.
+We also recall the obligation under International Humanitarian Law to provide civilians with general protection against dangers arising from armed conflict, military operations, and to allow and facilitate rapid and unimpeded passage of impartial humanitarian relief for civilians in need. - 2.4 We condemn tactics designed to exploit the proximity of civilians or civilian objects to military objectives in populated areas.
+We further condemn the use of explosive weapons, particularly the use of improvised explosive devices, directed against civilian or civilian objects, and other violations of International Humanitarian Law, including by non-State armed groups, which further exacerbate the risks to civilians and are of grave concern. - 2.4bis While explosive weapons are a legitimate means of warfare under IHL the use of which may be required by military necessity, we condemn the unlawful or irresponsible use of such weapons, which can cause significant harm to civilians. - 2.5 We welcome the work of United Nations Security Council to strengthen the protection of civilians during armed conflict and to strengthen compliance with International Humanitarian Law, and recall to that end UNSC Resolutions on the protection of civilians in armed conflicts.